It's often the time when the relatively thin skin on my hands begin to suffer from the harsh conditions of Winter and my nails are prone to breaking.

 Really flaky skin can be symptomatic of a minor problem with the immune system.
 Allergies or eczema can produce itchy and painful hands on both hot

 But most of us who suffer with dry hands from time to time can help ourselves.

 Vaseline or olive oil into your hands overnight (with or without cotton gloves)

 will give you beautifully soft skin the next morning and you will soon see visible

 Weakened or brittle nails will respond to a vitamin rich diet including plenty of leafy green vegetables, protein and whole grains.

 For the ultimate solution you need Bag Balm, a product originally developed for cows udders (!!) and the reviews say it works miracles to penetrate, deep moisturize and revitalize. skin.

-Once you've achieved soft and attractive hands and nails it's time to show them off whether or not you choose to have a professional manicure.
+Once you've achieved soft and attractive hands and nails it's time to show them off.

-But you can have the next best thing by using a long lasting gel nail polish that doesn't need a UV lamp like the professionals.
-Difficult to say how long it would last but considerably longer than normal.
+Try using a long lasting gel nail polish that doesn't need a UV lamp like the professionals.
+It will last longer than normal nail polish.